-This command defines the upper limit of a particular power class.
+Defines the upper limit of a particular power class.

-- The last power class always has an upper limit of 200 dBm. - The upper limit of a power class must always be the same as the lower limit of the subsequent power class. - The power class must already exist (see CALCulate<n>:LIMit:ESPectrum<sb>:PCLass<pc>:COUNt on page 584).
+• The last power class always has an upper limit of 200 dBm.

+- The upper limit of a power class must always be the same as the lower limit of the subsequent power class. - The power class must already exist (see CALCulate<n>:LIMit:: ESPectrum<sb>:PCLass<pc>:COUNt on page 583).

 <n> irrelevant</br>

 irrelevant

 to 3

-1...